 Hölderlin goes on to further develop this insight in the philosophical-poetical fragments and poetry that followed from the insights gained in Hyperion.
 In these he particularly focuses upon the role of dissolution in establishing a transcendent language.
-In the fragment Das Werden im Vergehen, Hölderlin explains that in the moment of dissolution, that which we seek through knowing its absence discloses itself as the possibility of everything that is not present to us: "In the state between being and not-being the possible everywhere becomes real, and the real ideal, and in free artistic imitation this is a terrible, but divine dream."29 The terror that Hölderlin describes arises from the fact that it is only through the reproduction of this moment of dissolution, the 'divine dream' that Hölderlin describes is the moment of dissolution, the 'divine dream' that Hölderlin describes is the moment when all is notbeing joins all that is being to create an instantiation of absolute transcendence
+In the fragment Das Werden im Vergehen, Hölderlin explains that in the moment of dissolution, that which we seek through knowing its absence discloses itself as the possibility of everything that is not present to us: "In the state between being and not-being the possible everywhere becomes real, and the real ideal, and in free artistic imitation this is a terrible, but divine dream."
+The terror that Hölderlin describes arises from the fact that it is only through the reproduction of this moment of dissolution that poetry can create a language for transcendence that is capable of making the unifying divine present.
+In this moment of dissolution, the 'divine dream' that Hölderlin describes is the moment when all is not-being joins all that is being to create an instantiation of absolute transcendence